 Students removed from a classroom may be permitted to return to the class after agreeing to the condition that there will be no further disruptive behavior in the class.
-Such students also may be sanctioned through the University non-academic misconduct procedures, with the Dean of Students Office acting as the investigating officer.
+Such students also may be sanctioned through the University non-academic misconduct procedures, with the Office of Conduct and Community Standards acting as the investigating officer.

 The removal of a student from a class, voluntarily/involuntarily, and/or temporarily/ permanently; is a serious step, not to be taken lightly, and therefore must be handled utilizing whatever due process is appropriate.

 Intervention and Reporting

 The Behavior Intervention Team’s purpose is to provide guidance, recommend interventions and to make referrals for students that have demonstrated concerning, distressed, or disruptive behavior.